wally-yawn/rancid-tomatillos/README.md

 This project was the first paired project of Mod 3 at Turing.

 ## Learning Goals
 The learning goals of this project was to implement React components, making use of states and props, as well as Router to control navigation through the site.
+We also made use of fetch to load data from a third party api.
 The project was tested using cypress.

 ## Wins and Challenges
 The big win is a functional website which is easy to navigate, including with a screenreader.
 The big challenges we faced were in using an external api to fetch data, which we were able to overcome.